gumaerc-testorg/9.52-b-spring-2001/content/pages/readings.md

 ———. *You Just Don't Understand: Women and Men in Conversation*.
 New York: Morrow, c1990.
 (CSB & SJU HQ734 .T24 1990)

-Moore, Jim. "[Book Review of The Egalitarians -- Human and Chimpanzee\_ by Margaret Power](http://cogprints.org/738/1/Power.html)." *American Journal of Physical Anthropology* 88 (1992): 259-262.
+Moore, Jim. "{{% resource_link "6f9d70ef-27a3-4b22-b0e7-545bd063d1ac" "Book Review of The Egalitarians -- Human and Chimpanzee\_ by Margaret Power" %}}." *American Journal of Physical Anthropology* 88 (1992): 259-262.

-Bekoff, Marc. "[Deep Ethology](https://web-archive.southampton.ac.uk/cogprints.org/161/1/199710001.html)."
+Bekoff, Marc. "{{% resource_link "0f7b971a-e4c9-4dbc-a0c0-36914a2ba76e" "Deep Ethology" %}}."
 In *Intimate Relationships, Embracing the Natural World.* Kosmos, (1997).

-Cotnoir, Pierre-Alain, Jacques P. Beaugrand, and Claude Goulet. "[DES DIFFÉRENCES LIÉES AU SEXE DANS LES STRATÉGIES DE RÉPARTITION SPATIALE CHEZ DES POISSONS PORTE-ÉPÉE (XIPHOPHORUS HELLERI) MAINTENUS EN CAPTIVITÉ](http://cogprints.org/1962/)." *Naturaliste Canadien (Rev. Écol.
+Cotnoir, Pierre-Alain, Jacques P. Beaugrand, and Claude Goulet. "{{% resource_link "6a5b535f-b90c-4c1d-9d19-b16da275da08" "DES DIFFÉRENCES LIÉES AU SEXE DANS LES STRATÉGIES DE RÉPARTITION SPATIALE CHEZ DES POISSONS PORTE-ÉPÉE (XIPHOPHORUS HELLERI) MAINTENUS EN CAPTIVITÉ" %}}." *Naturaliste Canadien (Rev. Écol.
 Syst.)* 113 (1986): 257-262.

-Muscarella, Frank, Bernhard Fink, Karl Grammer, and Michael Kirk-Smith. "[Homosexual Orientation in Males: Evolutionary and Ethological Aspects](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?cmd=Retrieve&db=PubMed&dopt=Citation&list_uids=11781535)." *Neiroendocrinology Letters* 22,6 (2001): 393-400.
+Muscarella, Frank, Bernhard Fink, Karl Grammer, and Michael Kirk-Smith. "{{% resource_link "f8507d51-9ba9-4c6d-84e3-a377a3775708" "Homosexual Orientation in Males: Evolutionary and Ethological Aspects" %}}." *Neiroendocrinology Letters* 22,6 (2001): 393-400.

 > *PubMed abstract:* Evolutionary theory proposes that adaptive traits are reproduced more successfully than maladaptive traits.
 Accordingly, natural selection should favor heterosexuality as it facilitates reproduction and the propagation of genes.
 However, the question becomes, what has maintained homosexuality in a small but consistent percentage of the human population?
 Research into the evolutionary and hormonal factors associated with a homosexual orientation have yielded provocative but inconsistent results.
 It also suggests that human sexual orientation, and in particular homosexual orientation, is too complex to be described by one simple model or a single research discipline.
 The current paper treads a new path and emphasizes an integrative approach for the understanding of homosexuality.
 The authors examine the combined effects of evolutionary factors and neurohormonal processes on the development of a homosexual orientation.
 It is suggested that research into the topic could benefit from an examination of and change in some of the assumptions upon which much past research has been based.

-Beaugrand, Jacques P. [Modèles de dominance et théorie de l'évolution](http://cogprints.org/1961/).
+Beaugrand, Jacques P. {{% resource_link "efbacec7-dc05-4863-b321-81c9c40ac94a" "Modèles de dominance et théorie de l'évolution" %}}.
 In *Darwin Après Darwin, Québec: PUQ*.
 Edited by Joseph Lévy and Henri É. Cohen.
 1983, pp. 110-137.
 Presses de l'Université du Québec (PUQ).

-Snyder, Peter J., James D. Weinrich, and Richard C. Pillard. "[Personality and Lipid Level Differences Associated with Homosexual and Bisexual Identity in Men](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?cmd=Retrieve&db=PubMed&dopt=Citation&list_uids=7993184)." *Archives of Sexual Behavior* 23 (1994): 433-451.
+Snyder, Peter J., James D. Weinrich, and Richard C. Pillard. "{{% resource_link "9181c26b-630d-470c-829e-b06a42697010" "Personality and Lipid Level Differences Associated with Homosexual and Bisexual Identity in Men" %}}." *Archives of Sexual Behavior* 23 (1994): 433-451.

 > *PubMed abstract:* Self-identified homosexual (n = 30), bisexual (n = 29), and heterosexual (n = 31) men were compared on measures of gender-typical behavior, sex role, ego strength, and lipid levels.
 Homosexual men differed significantly from the heterosexual men on the gender-typical behavior and feminine sex-role measure (both in adulthood and in childhood), and several trends and significant differences were found on the biochemical measures of lipid levels (especially when 7 obese men were removed from the analyses).
 As a rule, the bisexual men were different from the heterosexual men on the above measures, but were indistinguishable from the homosexual men.
 Bisexuals differed from both of the other two groups, however, by scoring lower on the ego strength scale and by reporting themselves to be more often troubled, lonely, and depressed.
 We caution that the lipid analyses were made on single blood samples and require an extended replication; however, we report the data because of their possible theoretical interest and because they replicate work of 20 years ago.